-The government of Indonesia has changed its visa policy for foreign tourists effective 15th of June 2015.
-To the list of 15 countries that are granted visa exemption another 30 countries have been added.
-On 1st of October 2015 Australia had been expected to be added to this list.
+The government of Indonesia has changed its visa policy for foreign tourists several times in 2015.
+To the list of 15 countries that were granted visa exemption for several years another 30 and then another 45 countries have been added.
+On 1st of October 2015 Australia had been expected to be added to this list too.
 But as it turned out, this plan has been postponed once again.

 Visiting Indonesia Without Any Visa